What Creditors See On Your Credit Report

 Public Records & Collection History

-This information is also available from public records, and include bankruptcies, insolvency, home repossessions and unpaid debt or if you have ever committed fraud.
+This information is also available from public records, and includes bankruptcies, insolvency, home repossessions, and unpaid debt or if you have ever committed fraud.
 This is all important information that lenders will use when it comes to reviewing your credit report to determine whether they are likely to provide you with additional credit such as a loan.

-Ultimately, your credit score and report will tell creditors what types of credit you have used and whether or not your accounts are in good standing.
-This will help to show how dependant you are on credit, how reliable you are at repayments, and whether you have recently been sourcing new forms of credit.
+Ultimately, your credit score and report will tell creditors what types of credit you have used.
+It will show whether or not your accounts are in good standing.
+This will help to show how dependant you are on credit.
+It can reveal how reliable you are at repayments, and whether you have recently been sourcing new forms of credit.
 For example, if you apply for a short term loan this will leave a footprint on your credit report for 12 months – whether you are accepted or not.